 — the opening film, again directed by Troy Miller, whose contributions I mentioned yesterday.
 I thought that it started much better than it ended, but it’s always fun.

-— some choice bits of Crystal's monologue, which sadly was mostly flat, especially the inside jokes like the reference to the venue as "The Chapter 11 Theater" (formerly The Kodak Theater, but currently nameless due to that company's business woes).
+— some choice bits of Crystal’s monologue, which sadly was mostly flat, especially his inside jokes like the reference to the venue as “The Chapter 11 Theater” (formerly The Kodak Theater, but currently nameless due to that company’s business woes).

 — the recurring first-person film of actors talking about their formative movie experiences.